m1ckyb/Librarrarian/remember.md

 ---

+## Guiding Principles

+1.  **Security First**: All new features must be designed with security in mind.
+This includes protecting user-facing pages with session-based authentication and securing machine-to-machine API endpoints with API keys.
+2.  **Clear Data Contracts**: The data structure sent by a backend API endpoint (the "contract") must exactly match what the frontend JavaScript expects.
+Any changes to one must be reflected in the other to prevent "undefined" errors in the UI.
+3.  **Configuration Management**:
+    *   **Secrets & Deployment Config** (e.g., database passwords, API keys, OIDC details) belong in environment variables (`.env` file).
+    *   **User-Tunable Settings** (e.g., quality values, scan delays, feature flags) belong in the `worker_settings` database table and should be managed via the UI.

+---
 ## Development Workflow

 1.  **Continuous Documentation**: After every feature addition, change, or bug fix, `unreleased.md` **must** be updated immediately with a concise summary of the change under the appropriate heading (`### Added`, `### Changed`, `### Fixed`).
 This ensures the changelog is always ready for the next release.